MariaKonstantinov/news-explorer-api/README.md

 1. The News API, which returns JSON data containing headlines, bylines and other data from keyword searches.
 Since requests will be sent to News API from the browser, there is no need to write the back end.

 2. An API for user authentication and saving articles.
 Created this back-end server independently.

+**:four_leaf_clover: This Project Technologies and Features**

+This Project is a backend part of News Explorer Final Project at TripleTen.
+It has custom RESTful API for user authentication and saving articles and it is deployed on Google Cloud VM.
+The project was created with Express and MongoDB.

 Technologies used: